SQD-Boost/uniswap-v4-squid/README.md

 sqd codegen
 sqd typegen

+# 4. Create a .env file with custom configuration
+cp .env.example .env

+# (Don't forget to add your RPC endpoints to the .env file when running locally)

-# 4. Start a Postgres database container
+# 5. Start a Postgres database container
 sqd up

-# 5. Generate database migrations
+# 6. Generate database migrations
 sqd migration:generate

-# 6. Run the squid
+# 7. Run the squid
 # For a specific chain:
 sqd process:{CHAIN_TAG}  # e.g., sqd process:eth or sqd process:base

 # For all configured chains:
 sqd run .

-# 7. (in a separate terminal) Start the GraphQL server (only needed for single-chain mode)
+# 8. (in a separate terminal) Start the GraphQL server (only needed for single-chain mode)
 sqd serve
 ```